 Visiting Professor, Physics, Oxford University, 2020 - current.

-Science Advisory Board of the DFG "Waves to Weather" Transregional Collaborative Research Center, 2019-2023.
+Science Advisory Board of the DFG "Waves to Weather" Transregional Collaborative Research Center, 2019-2021.

 Co-Chair of the Science Community Committee (SCC) of NASA's 2017 Decadal Survey A-CCP (Aerosols - Clouds, Convection and Precipitation) Pre-formulation Study, 2018-2022.

-Editor of the Journal of the Atmospheric Sciences, AMS, 2017 - current.
+Editor of the Journal of the Atmospheric Sciences, AMS, 2017 - 2022.

-Associate Department Head, Department of Atmospheric Science, CSU, 2017-current
+Associate Department Head, Department of Atmospheric Science, CSU, 2017-2019

 AGU Atmospheric Sciences Executive Committee Secretary, 2019-2020

-Co-Chair of the GEWEX Aerosol and Precipitation (GAP) Process Evaluation Studies (GEWEX PROES) (2015-current)
+Co-Chair of the GEWEX Aerosol and Precipitation (GAP) Process Evaluation Studies (GEWEX PROES), 2015-current

 American Meteorological Society: Committee on Mesoscale Processes (2012-2018); Committee on Reseracher Involvement (2015-2018); Co-Chair of the 16th Conference on Mesoscale Processes (2015); Conference committee and/or co-convener of the Aerosol-Cloud-Climate Interactions Symposium (2013, 2015, 2017)